 - What does the first step to change look like?

 - What type of actions do you need to take now?

-In the last stage of the OSKAR coaching model, coaches help sales staff to reflect on their progress while also identifying areas of improvement; as a result, keeping them accountable for the progression of their actions.
-In this stage, the type of questions coaches should be asking in the follow-up review session to determine progress can include:
+In the last stage of the OSKAR coaching model, coaches help sales staff to reflect on their progress while also identifying areas of improvement, as a result, keeping them accountable for the progression of their actions.
+In this stage, the type of questions coaches should be asking in the follow-up review session to determine progress can include the following:

-- What steps have you taken to realise your goal?
+- What steps have you taken to realize your goal?

 - Have you done anything differently since our last session?